alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 * Note that clip paths only affect the paths contained in the current group (paths belonging to other sibling groups will not be affected).
 * Add thumbnail to the blog post to help drive traffic.
 * Mention Sriram Ramnani anywhere (to give credit for timely text view thingy?)
+* Mention that transformations are significantly more efficient than other animation techniques.

   [adp-delightful-details]: https://github.com/alexjlockwood/adp-delightful-details
   [svg-path-reference]: http://www.w3.org/TR/SVG11/paths.html#PathData